ktks17/AES/AESAPIDocumentation.md

 ## Process to Onboard onto AES

 1. To onboard onto our Azure Email Service (AES) using our API call, we first need your certificate thumbprint
-     - To do this, you will need to create a Client Certificate (.cer file - public key file) by going to [SSLAdmin] (http://SSLadmin)- follow the steps outlined on the page
+     - To do this, you will need to create a Client Certificate (.cer file - public key file) by going to [SSLAdmin](http://SSLadmin) - follow the steps outlined on the page

 **NOTE:**